NoCheatPlus/Docs/Development/bip/bip-3.15.0-and-later.md

     * Attempt to improve issues with outdated moves being processed (Only when 'confirm teleport' packets are available.)
     * Patch WATER_LILY if either of ViaVersion or ProtocolSupport is present.
 * Internals
-    * Build against ProtocolLib 4.2.1.
+    * Build against ProtocolLib-API 4.2.1.
     * Work towards generic support for flexible order for internal registries.
     * Work towards BlockInteractData being the data source for (block-) interaction - might need ordered listeners.
     * Change split move indication (boolean -> int).